Seni2005/fpl-desk/README.md

 ```
 GitHub Actions (every 3 hours)
   └─ scripts/fetch.mjs  ── calls the FPL API, builds a compact snapshot
+       ├─ data/snapshot.json  ── players, teams, fixtures, your squad
-       └─ data/snapshot.json  ── committed back to the repo
+       └─ data/details.json   ── season-by-season history
-            └─ index.html  ── reads it from the same origin, renders everything
+            └─ index.html  ── reads both from the same origin, renders everything
 ```

-Everything the page shows is computed in your browser from that one snapshot file, so it loads instantly and works offline once cached.
+Everything the page shows is computed in your browser from those two files, so it loads instantly and works offline once cached.

+Season history is one API call per player, so it is pulled for your fifteen plus the 180 most-owned players rather than all 700.
+Click a player outside that set and the panel says so rather than inventing numbers.

 ## Setting it up